Journey to Pascha

 Objectives

-- Give examples of those who exalted Jesus on Palm Sunday and deserted Him later in the week
+- List possible reasons why some who exalted Jesus on Palm Sunday deserted Him later in the week

 Materials